 }

-Step 5: Certificate Pinning (And How to Bypass It)
+Step 5: Certificate Pinning (And How to Bypass It for Testing)

 Implementing Certificate Pinning